tranqv/GCOM-2021-0117/README.md

   Download https://codeload.github.com/tranqv/GCOM-2021-0117/zip/refs/heads/main

   and extract the zip file.
-One should have the folder **GCOM-2021-0117-main**.
+One should have the **GCOM-2021-0117-main** folder.

   Inside the subdirectory **code** of the folder **GCOM-2021-0117-main**, three examples are prepared with their main programs as follows: